-Professor Colin Lindsay MA, MSc, PhD has been researching and teaching on employability, skills, public management and social policy for more than twenty years.
-He has published more than 40 peer reviewed articles, book chapters and policy reports.
+Professor Colin Lindsay MA, MSc, PhD has been researching and teaching on employability, employment and skills, public management and social policy for more than twenty five years.
+He has published more than 70 peer reviewed articles, books, book chapters and policy reports.
 His books include ‘Disability benefits, welfare reform and employment policy’ (co-edited with Donald Houston, published by Palgrave Macmillan, 2013).

 He serves on the Editorial Boards of two journals: ‘Education & Training’; and ‘Social Policy and Administration’.
 He has co-edited special issues of the journals: ‘Environment and Planning C: Government and Policy’; ‘Policy Studies’; and 'Social Policy and Administration'.
-He is a member of the Editorial Team for ‘Social Policy and Administration’.
+He was a member of the Editorial Team for ‘Social Policy and Administration’, 2013-23.

 He is a member of the Chartered Institute of Personnel and Development and the Social Policy Association.

 Professor Colin Lindsay teaches human resource management at undergraduate, postgraduate and doctoral level.
 He is also Module Leader for programmes within the Department's undergraduate and postgraduate courses.

 BA (Year 4 Honours UG) (Human Resource Management).
 Module Leader: ‘HRM and Employment Relations in Public Services Management’.